xemantic/github-users/README.md

 * reduced Total Cost of Ownership with only one code base to maintain
 * naturally synchronized development process across all the teams (backend, presentation logic, frontend, mobile)
-* the same features release for all the platforms
+* the same features released for all the platforms
 * and the time-to-market for new value is shorter

 Just to name a few.
 Usually cross-platform development tools fall into these categories: